Apply to Exhibit

 Northern Rivers Community Gallery (NRCG) welcomes exhibition proposals from artists, designers, curators, community and cultural groups in all art forms including but not limited to: visual arts, sculpture, craft, design, digital media, performance, installation/site-specific works and cultural heritage that display innovative ideas and approaches to contemporary art practice.

-Applications are accepted all year round and are usually assessed once a year for the following financial year exhibition period.
+Applications are usually assessed once a year for the following financial year exhibition period.
 A Gallery Program panel will consider all applications received by the due date.
 All applicants will be advised in writing as to the outcome of their application.